Parallel Works

 First, create an API key by following these instructions in our user guide.

-Next, use the pw auth apikey command by following these instructions.
+Next, use the pw auth command by following these instructions, then paste your API key when prompted.

 Token